 The Full Access Composter

-This toilet has two vaults, each one being used for a period of a year.
+This fully accessible toilet has two underground vaults, each one being used for a period of a year.
 This is the preferred approach for self build enthusiasts but uncommon in commercial designs.
 It is a very robust system physically and biologically and avoids the need to remove compost that is mixed with fresh deposits.
 It is also urine separating.

 Urine separation — why and how?

-Our unique stainless steel urine diverting pedestal is common to almost all our toilets and is the result of many years of development.
+Our unique stainless steel urine diverting pedestal is common to all of our composting toilets and is the result of many years of development.
 Typically other urine separators use a small bowl at the front of the pedestal.
 Unfortunately these are prone to blocking by loo paper and worse.
 The NatSol pedestal utilises the Coandǎ effect, the tendency of fluids to adhere to a smooth surface.
 You can read about how we developed the NatSol urine separator here.

 Odour in use is actually less than for a conventional toilet.
 Whilst enthusiasts might tolerate a fusty odour we believe that correctly designed and operated compost toilets should not smell at all, indeed less than conventional toilets in use.
 For most installations we achieve this without the use of a fan which means higher reliability and no electrician required for installation.
 The urinal is also odourless and vented and avoids the use of a troublesome trap.

-The Compact, and a new Zero Discharge toilet
+The Compact, and the Zero Discharge toilet

-Our products are the preferred choice of the The Centre for Alternative Technology where they have been testing compost toilets to destruction since 1973.
+Our products are the preferred choice of The Centre for Alternative Technology where they have been testing compost toilets to destruction since 1973.

 Click here to view a page of testimonials.